Missouri execution planned, questions over lethal drugs persist

 Walter Storey, 47, is scheduled for execution at 12:01 a.m.
 Wednesday.
 He was convicted of beating and stabbing a neighbor woman to death in February 1990.

-Storey’s attorneys have filed an appeal to the U.S. Supreme Court questioning the constitutionality of Missouri’s lethal injection practices and arguing there are concerns similar to those raised by Oklahoma inmates for whom the justices recently issued stays of execution.
+Storey’s attorneys have filed an appeal to the U.S. Supreme Court after lower courts rejected his bids to halt the execution.

-The appeal cites both the state’s secrecy about its sourcing for compounded pentobarbital to be used in Storey’s execution, and concerns about the state’s practice of dosing inmates with the sedative midazolam before executions as reasons for the court’s review.
+The appeal claims that using a “compounded drug prepared by an unidentified pharmacist, in an unidentified laboratory, with unidentified ingredients,” is part of a secretive protocol that warrants a stay of execution.

-Nine current and former Missouri state legislators filed a brief with the Supreme Court on Tuesday supporting a stay of execution for Storey because of what they said are “serious questions about the constitutionality” of the state’s execution protocol.
+Last month, the Supreme Court temporarily blocked the execution of three Oklahoma inmates who challenged that state’s injection procedure.

 Many states have been changing the drugs they use in executions in recent years.
 Compounded drugs are not subject to the usual oversight by the Food and Drug Administration and critics have speculated they may cause undue pain and suffering during an execution.